 Do I need a password manager?

-Now the question on your mind, do I really need a password manager?
+Now the question on your mind is, do I really need a password manager?
 Here are some of the reasons why using a password manager should become one of your most essential digital tools:

 Using a password manager: